Jump to:

 At different disease stages

-Reduce atelectasis and improve ventilation prior to ventilatory support
+The goals of these techniques are to reduce atelectasis and improve ventilation prior to ventilatory support:

 • It can increase tidal volume